Marvin-Brouwer/FluentSerializer/doc/help/basic-concepts/Naming-strategies.md

 ## Configuring a naming strategy

-To configure a naming strategy you need to reference a `Func<INamingStrategy>` this has a couple of reasons.
+To configure a naming strategy you need to reference a `Func<INamingStrategy>` or a method group returning `INamingStrategy` this has a couple of reasons.
 - It allows for type safe registration
 - It allows for a readable and extendable solution
 - It allows for a lifetime management solution outside of the DI framework.